DarkElvenAngel/argononed/README.md

 * More control: multiple ways to configure.
 * Full rewrite of the base code.

+## These features are moved to 0.5.x

+* Support for Argon V3 and Pi 5
 * Support for Argon IR REMOTE.
 * More robust IPC support.
 * New cli tool `argonctl`